Skip to content

 WrenchDay provides configurable templates, variables, HTML email options, separate email content, and custom templates.
 The shop is responsible for reviewing template content before sending.

-Templates should not include deceptive statements, unlawful claims, sensitive personal information not needed for the message, or payment links unrelated to the customer transaction.
+Templates must not include deceptive statements, unlawful claims, sensitive personal information not needed for the message, or payment links unrelated to the customer transaction.